pippinbarr/cart263-2020/slides/jquery/jquery.md

 ## Obtaining the jQuery library

-- In order to actually try jQuery out, we need to have the library in our own setup
+- In order to actually try jQuery out, we need to have the library in a project
-- On the homepage we see the option to download jQuery, but, if we read that download page more carefully we'll realise there are two options:
+- On the homepage we see the option to download jQuery, but, if we read that download page more carefully we'll realize there are __two__ options:
   1. We can download jQuery as a JavaScript file and include it in our project in the typical way
   1. We can use a CDN (Content Delivery Network) version of the library that is hosted online
-- If we download the file, we force our users to download jQuery when they access our webpage, but we will be able to develop offline.
+- If we download the file, we force our users to download jQuery when they access our webpage, but we will be able to work offline.
 - If we use the CDN, we take advantage of caching, but if we don't have access to the internet, we can't work on our project
 - Many of the very popular libraries around are available via a CDN